1964 San Diego Chargers season: Preseason

 Lincoln, who had ended the previous season as MVP of the AFL Championship Game, began the new one by scoring the first two Chargers touchdowns of their exhibition schedule.
 He opened the scoring against Denver with a 13-yard catch from Tobin Rote, then put San Diego ahead to stay with a 45-yard run; Lance Alworth and Keith Kinderman added further touchdowns in a 34–20 win.
 The Chargers followed this with a high-scoring win over the Oilers, played on neutral ground in Little Rock, Arkansas.
 San Diego trailed 10–0 before Lincoln's touchdown pass to Dave Kocourek sparked a run of 30 consecutive points, with John Hadl throwing three touchdown passes.
 Houston came back with 21 unanswered points to lead again, and later responded after Lincoln had scored from a yard out, going ahead 38–37.
-Late in the game, Earl Faison recovered a fumble, and Hadl completed three pass to Alworth on a 12-play, 62-yard drive that culminated in Kinderman's game-winning 3-yard run, 72 seconds from time.
+Late in the game, Earl Faison recovered a fumble, and Hadl completed three passes to Alworth on a 12-play, 62-yard drive that culminated in Kinderman's game-winning 3-yard run, 72 seconds from time.

 Lincoln scored again at Kansas City, where the Chargers trailed 14–12 at halftime.
 Rote and Don Norton combined on touchdown passes of 90 and 18 yards in the second half, giving San Diego their third consecutive win.
 The run came to an end in their fourth game, Paul Lowe scoring their lone touchdown in a 34–6 loss to the Jets, a game played before a sparse crowd in Atlanta.
 Former Charger Dick Wood threw three touchdown passes for New York.
 Finally, the Chargers returned home and defeated their Californian rivals Oakland 24–10.
 Rote and Norton once again connected for two touchdowns, either side of a Gerry McDougall run.